-- 1. an application on a prescribed form, signed by the applicant or agent, shall contain: - a. the full name and address of the owner of the registration; - b. the name and address of the agent; - c.if the list of goods and services has been limited since the last publication, mentioning the goods and/or services for which the registration must be renewed, as far as possible, in the terms of the alphabetical list appertaining to the Nice International Classification and, at all events, grouped according to the classes and in the order of sequence of the classes of the Nice International Classification; and - d. the number and date of the last registration.

-- 2. renewal representations of the trademark, in principle, are to be filed only if deemed necessary by the BOIP: and - 3. evidence of payment of the renewal fee and of the additional class (above the third class) fees due (if any).
+- 1. an application on a prescribed form, signed by the applicant or agent, containing: - a. the full name and address of the owner of the registration; - b. the name and address of the agent; - c.if the list of goods and services has been limited since the last publication, mentioning the goods and/or services for which the registration must be renewed, as far as possible, in the terms of the alphabetical list appertaining to the Nice International Classification and, at all events, grouped according to the classes and in the order of sequence of the classes of the International Classification; and - d. the number and date of the last registration. - 2. evidence of payment of the renewal fee and of the additional class (above the third class) fees due (if any);

-When the documents for renewal of the registration appear to be incomplete, the applicant will be informed thereof as soon as possible and be given an opportunity to comply with the requirements within one month after filing the application for renewal.
-This period may be extended on request or ex officio, provided that it cannot be extended beyond six months from the date of filing the application for renewal.
+When application documents for the renewal of the registration of a trademark appear to be incomplete, the applicant will be informed thereof as soon as possible and will be given an opportunity to comply with the requirements within six months after filing the application for renewal.
 When the application for renewal is not brought in order within that period, renewal shall not be affected.

-Renewal takes place in the same language as the original registration, except if the BOIP, pursuant to a request thereto, decides otherwise.
+Renewal takes place in English.
 After renewal, a certificate of renewal will be sent to the owner of the registration.